Aqua Teen Forever: Plantasm

-Aqua Teen Forever: Plantasm is a 2022 American direct-to-video adult animated surreal black comedy film based on the Adult Swim animated series Aqua Teen Hunger Force, and a stand-alone sequel to the 2007 film Aqua Teen Hunger Force Colon Movie Film for Theaters.
-The film was produced, written, and directed by series creators Matt Maiellaro and Dave Willis, and features the voices of Dana Snyder, Carey Means, Willis, Maiellaro, Peter Serafinowicz, Paul Walter Hauser, Natasha Rothwell, Robert Smigel, Tim Robinson and Jo Firestone.
+Aqua Teen Forever: Plantasm, titled onscreen as Aqua Teen Forever: Plantasm: Book VII: The Forest Awakens, is a 2022 American direct-to-video adult animated surreal black comedy film based on the Adult Swim animated series Aqua Teen Hunger Force, and a stand-alone sequel to the 2007 film Aqua Teen Hunger Force Colon Movie Film for Theaters.
+The film was produced, written, and directed by series creators Matt Maiellaro and Dave Willis, and features the voices of Dana Snyder, Carey Means, Willis, Maiellaro, Peter Serafinowicz, and Paul Walter Hauser.
 The film centers around the Aqua Teens reunited as they come into conflict with an evil tech mogul named Neil, who runs the mega-corporation Amazin.

 The film is the first of Adult Swim's line of straight-to-video movies, and was released by Warner Bros.
-Home Entertainment on Blu-ray, 4K Ultra HD, and digital on November 8, 2022, and was made available on HBO Max on February 8, 2023.
-The film aired on Adult Swim on March 12, 2023.
+Home Entertainment on Blu-ray, 4K Ultra HD, and digital platforms on November 8, 2022, and was made available on Max on February 8, 2023.
+The film aired on Adult Swim on March 19, 2023.